Clinical Tools and Peer-Reviewed Publications

 concussion awareness training tool (CATT)

-The Concussion Awareness Training Tool (CATT) includes three toolkits providing training in the recognition, treatment and management of concussion for: 1) Medical Professionals; (2) Coaches; (3) Parent or Caregivers; (4) School Professionals; and (5) Players or Participants.
+The Concussion Awareness Training Tool (CATT) includes toolkits providing training in the recognition, treatment and management of concussion for: 1) Medical Professionals; (2) Coaches; (3) Parent or Caregivers; (4) School Professionals; and (5) Players or Participants.

 CATT is free, accessible and regularly updated with evidence-based information and resources.
 Each toolkit includes a self-paced learning module as well as tailored resources relevant to the specific audience.